There are a number of resources available Australia-wide for sarcoma patients.

 Phone – 131450

-The Australasian Sarcoma Study Group were formed over a decade ago, by clinicians and surgeons with shared interests in sarcoma and research, and establishing itself in 2008 as the Australasian Sarcoma Study Group.
-The ASSG is one of thirteen Multi-site Collaborative National Cancer Clinical Trials Groups, established to help reduce the impact of cancer in the community.
+The Australia New Zealand Sarcoma Association, formerly known as the Australasian Sarcoma Study Group were formed over a decade ago, by clinicians and surgeons with shared interests in sarcoma and research, and establishing itself in 2008 as the Australasian Sarcoma Study Group.
+ANZSA is one of thirteen Multi-site Collaborative National Cancer Clinical Trials Groups, established to help reduce the impact of cancer in the community.
 This is achieved through the facilitation of coordination and collaboration between all stakeholders, including people affected through cancer, health professionals, researchers, cancer organisations and governments.

 Australian New Zealand Clinical Trials Registry

 The Australian New Zealand Clinical Trials Registry (ANZCTR) is an online register of clinical trials being undertaken in Australia, New Zealand and elsewhere.
 The ANZCTR includes trials from the full spectrum of therapeutic areas of pharmaceuticals, surgical procedures, preventive measures, lifestyle, devices, treatment and rehabilitation strategies and complementary therapies.

 The Victorian Cancer Trials Link (VCTL) website enables you to search for all available cancer clinical trials in Victoria.

 ‘The mission of the WHO International Clinical Trials Registry Platform is to ensure that a complete view of research is accessible to all those involved in health care decision making. ‘

 The Children’s Oncology Group (COG), a National Cancer Institute supported clinical trials group, is the world’s largest organisation devoted exclusively to childhood and adolescent cancer research.

 European Organisation for Research and Treatment of Cancer